scidam/django_matplotlib/README.rst

         # ... other fields

-4. Make and apply migrations.
+4. Generate and apply migrations.

 .. note::